-If you have a Master's degree or equivalent within the academic discipline you are applying for, you may apply for the PhD Programme in Performance Practice, Music Education and Music Therapy at the Norwegian Academy of Music.
+If you have a Master's degree or equivalent within the academic discipline you are applying for, you may apply for the PhD Programme in Music Education, Music Therapy Performance Practice at the Norwegian Academy of Music.

 What does the programme include?

 In the first part of the programme, you will study, among other things, the philosophy of science, methods, ethics and research dissemination.
 The programme includes lectures, guidance, independent work and active participation.

 As a result of your studies, you will have developed comprehensive and systematic knowledge within your research area.
 You will have acquired knowledge of theory and methods in your academic discipline.
 You will be able to research with a high level of ethical awareness and professional integrity.
 Your research results will be presented in the form of a monograph or a collection of articles issued as part of the Academy's publication series.